divio/divio-cloud-docs/introduction/06-package-addon-configuration.rst

 left in the project configuration itself.

-The remaining steps are concerned with completing the configuration and packaging of the addon for the Divio Cloud.
+The remaining steps are concerned with completing the configuration and packaging of the addon for the Cloud.

 ..  note::